syncfusion-content/wpf-docs/wpf/GroupBar/Adding-GroupBar-Item-to-GroupBar.md

 # Adding GroupBar Item to GroupBar

-GroupBar Item is added to the GroupBar using XAML or {% highlight C# %} code.
+GroupBar Item is added to the GroupBar using XAML or C# code.
 The following code illustrates this.